These Kitchen Appliances Really Suck – And That’s Why You Want One!

 It’s not often we get excited about something that sucks but we are really excited about these new additions to our range, and they definitely do really suck.
 They suck like a big sucky thing that just won gold in the Olympic sucking competition.
 And that’s great!
 Before you click away thinking we’ve lost our minds, our subject here is the latest development in kitchen appliances and it’s aimed squarely at the health enthusiast – it’s called a Vacuum Blender.

 Vacuum blenders have been developed to address a particular concern of people who are looking to maximise nutrition and get the best from their healthy blender recipes – that concern is how to preserve the nutrition and flavour in blended ingredients and slow down the damage caused by oxidation.
 Just as masticating juicers help us to make fruit and vegetable juices with a better shelf life and reduced nutritional spoilage, by incorporating less air, the vacuum blender tackles this tricky issue in the more problematic arena of high speed blending.
-Read on to find out why a vacuum blender can help improve the nutritional outcomes for you and your loved ones, whenever you use it.
+Read on to find out why a vacuum blender can help improve nutritional outcomes, every time you use it.

 Oxygen: The Good News And The Bad News

 Oxygen is necessary for all animal life, it sustains us and enables many metabolic reactions in our bodies.
 But it does that for the microbes that can spoil our food too, and it is also the key reactant in oxidative processes that degrade vital nutrients and flavours.
 We can’t avoid the irreversibility of natural processes and over time everything decays.
-We can’t avoid the second law of thermodynamics and the arrow of time.
 But now we can at least push back by applying a little food science at home, using understanding to improve our health.
 With a vacuum blender you can simply remove the problems caused by oxygen, by removing all the air from the blender jug before you blend.

 Standard Household Blenders Speed Up Food Degradation

 A characteristic of a normal household blender is that the high speed blades immediately whisk lots of air into whatever ingredients you are blending.
 To make things worse, the process of blending smashes the ingredients into tiny particles, giving the biggest possible surface area of contact between your food and the villain of the piece: oxygen.
 Millions of tiny bubbles of oxygen mixed with millions of tiny particles of food.
-Practically every molecule of the ingredients in a traditional blender is swimming in an oxygen rich bath, and your blended food immediately starts to lose its nutritional value and flavours as a result.
+Traditional blenders are fine if you are preparing recipes for immediate consumption, but vacuum blenders solve the problem of storing for later use without oxidation.

 Oxidation has a lot to answer for when it comes to ruining our enjoyment of the full benefits of fresh, healthy foods.
 Fats become rancid, which means they not only taste off but they also contain toxic byproducts from the oxidation reaction.
 Raw food enthusiasts know this to be a problem when making healthy nut butters in a traditional blender for example – the nut butter tastes great to start with but the healthy fats soon start to deteriorate.
 Vitamin C is rapidly lost to oxidation, and it can never be a good thing to lose this vital immune booster and cell protector.
 Oxidation is responsible for the stale flavour in bakery products that have been exposed to air for too long, and the flavour in many foods deteriorates due to the oxidation of their aromatic oils.